 STEP 4: CERTIFY

-The ISO 9001 certification is granted by a third-party auditing firm called a Registrar who specializes in quality system auditing.
-There are a wide variety of Registrars located in every ISO participatingcountry.
+The ISO 9001 certification is granted by a third-party auditing firm called a Registrar which specializes in quality system auditing.
+There is a wide variety of Registrars located in every ISO participating country.
 Some firms have offices internationally; others have a more regional focus.
-The selection ofyour Registrar is one of the more important decisions you will make to ensure the best alignment withyour type of business, your location(s) and overall cost of maintaining the certification.
+The selection of your Registrar is one of the more important decisions you will make to ensure the best alignment with your type of business, your location(s), and the overall cost of maintaining the certification.

 How Can You Get the Most from Your ISO Investment?

 One of the most common misconceptions of the ISO 9001 certification is that it is mostly an exercise in putting documents together to show an auditor in order to get the certification.
-Those of us who have worked with ISO for a number of years remember earlier versions of the ISO standard thatrequired inordinate documentation with little focus on actual results.
-Many business owners and managers considered this merely a basic overhead expense to the business with no measurablebenefit.
+Those of us who have worked with ISO for several years remember earlier versions of the ISO standard that required inordinate documentation with little focus on actual results.
+Many business owners and managers considered this merely a basic overhead expense to the business with no measurable benefit.

-More recent revisions of the standard have restructured the requirements to focus more on improvement of business processes and have less focus on putting documents in place for the benefitof an auditor.
-This new approach has had a significant impact on the results achieved by certified companies as seen by customers, shareholders, top management and employees.
+More recent revisions of the standard have restructured the requirements to focus more on the improvement of business processes and have less focus on putting documents in place for the benefit of an auditor.
+This new approach has had a significant impact on the results achieved by certified companies as seen by customers, shareholders, top management, and employees.
 This new “Process Approach” is a practical way to align improvement efforts throughout the company with real customer and business needs.

-Through working with hundreds of companies each year in achieving ISO 9001 certification since 2000, our consultants have developed three basic rules for implementing ISO in order to achieve meaningful, measureable results from the investment:
+Through working with hundreds of companies each year in achieving ISO 9001 certification since 2000, our consultants have developed three basic rules for implementing ISO to achieve meaningful, measurable results from the investment.

 RULE #1: KEEP IT SIMPLE